 Blog content tops the list of cost effective ways to reach your target audience.
 In fact, thought leadership pieces, videos, educational content, authentic stories and more can all create stronger connections.
 But, what specific types of content are best at increasing your online visibility?

 16 Best Types Of Content

-Here are the 16 best types of content you should use to forget stronger connections with your ideal buyers.
+To illustrate, here are the 16 best types of content you should use to forge stronger connections with your ideal buyers.

 1) White Papers

 A white paper is an authoritative report or guide that informs readers concisely about a complex issue and presents the issuing body's philosophy on the matter.
 It is meant to help readers understand an issue, solve a problem, or make a decision.

 A case study shares a story about the success a customer experienced when using your product or service.
 From a written document to formats like a video or podcast, they are a robust testimonial of your capabilities.
 And, they encourage prospective customers to consider your business as they look to resolve similar challenges.

 Testimonial showcase how your products and services have a positive impact.
 Testimonials come directly from an experience a customer has with you.
 It may include quotes, photos, appear a short snippets on your website or an in-depth case study.
 Accordingly they can help establish trust and encourage further interactions as prospects formulate purchasing decisions.